shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality-and-xandr.md

     group.
     - A key can be any string of characters and creates unique User Segmentation between Test & Control Groups.
-You can set the same Key across multiple line items to ensure that they all have use the same user segmentation - this will help ensure no cross-contamination across line items.
+You can set the same key across multiple line items to ensure that they all have use the same user segmentation - this will help ensure no cross-contamination across line items.
 See more below.
     - Control Group Percentage will determine the percentage of users